asifkd012020/open-itg-aws_runbooks/guardduty/Runbook.md

 <img src="/docs/img/guardduty/guardduty_example.jpg" width="800"><br>

 **NOTE:** <br>
 >`GuardDuty is an AWS Managed service offering, the underlying Infrastructure including Network and Compute resources are all managed by AWS as explained in the Shared Responsibility Model.
-Due to this fact, CG's standard public access controls cannot be applied and the application of appropriate controls to keep the service from external or public accessibility falls on AWS.`
+Due to this fact, CG's standard public access controls cannot be applied and the application of appropriate controls to keep the service from external or public accessibility falls on AWS.
+The IAM and Encryption controls however remain CG's responsibility and are listed in the sections below.`

 <br><br>